Orthopedics

 5. Bracing or splinting: Depending on the condition, wearing a brace or splint can help support the shoulder or elbow joint, promote healing, and prevent further injury.

-When medicines and physical therapy haven’t helped, the expert orthopedic surgeons at Riverside Health System use the latest minimally invasive shoulder surgeries to improve shoulder and upper arm function.
+When medicines and physical therapy haven’t helped, the expert orthopedic surgeons at Riverside Health use the latest minimally invasive shoulder surgeries to improve shoulder and upper arm function.
 Shoulder surgeons can perform dozens of minimally invasive and open surgeries to improve your shoulder function.
 From repairing tendons to replacing the shoulder joint, these specialized orthopedic surgeons help relieve pain and improve your quality of life.

 1. Arthroscopic rotator cuff repair: Arthroscopic surgery uses small incisions and a specialized camera and tools to repair tendons, ligaments or cartilage issues.
 During arthroscopic rotator cuff repair, shoulder surgeons can insert the camera through an incision near your shoulder and then use special tools to reconnect torn areas of your rotator cuff.